anjalisoni3655/codevipers/README.md

 (describe the idea.... if you wanna add something else then do.. fundamentally we'll add the students aka the voters as nodes in the blockchain, as well as a server that keeps a vote count(maybe a host website for IITG).

 <h2>How is it useful</h2>
-(describe the security involved, and the time limit reduction, ease of access from android phone itself, as well as the idea of using iitg email ID as the identification standard)
+#(describe the security involved, and the time limit reduction, ease of access from android phone itself, as well as the idea of using iitg email ID as the identification standard)
+Using Blockchain to save data of users keeps it safe and unaltered because the data is encrypted and has to be validated by a consensus protocol in order to be altered.
+Also, it is stored in decentralized manner which allows each user to have a copy of the alterations to the blockchain.
+This substantially minimizes the threat of the data being corrupted, while at the same time promotes transparency into the voting process.
+A tamper-proof online voting model , if implemented, would make the the whole voting process significantly faster as it would prevent long queues outside the polling booth as is what happens, for instance, in college committee elections.
+Every student and faculty of IIT Guwahati gets a webmail ID at the time of enrollment which would form the basis of unique identification for each voter.
+This would enable them to easily vote through our Android app without having to wait in queues or even go anywhere.

 <h2>Challenges</h2>
   Don't fill it now.. it'd be filled later when we face real challenges.. you may even remove or comment this point..